 A copy of the third paper can be downloaded here.

-Productivity Commission enquiries into housing and urban planning
+Productivity Commission enquiries

 The Commission's draft report on using land for housing raises some important issues for housing supply and housing affordability, tentatively recognising the complexities involved and that the two issues are not necessarily directly linked.